 I am guided by a simple rule of thumb: whatever the authorities recommend, do the precise opposite.
-So when the Met Office issued a most unusual red warning last week, strongly advising people to avoid all non-essential travel in south-east Wales, I thought: hmm, this is the perfect day for some non-essential travel!
+So, when the Met Office issued a most unusual red warning last week, strongly advising people to avoid all non-essential travel in south-east Wales, my first thought was: hmm, this is the perfect day for some non-essential travel!

-In any case, I needed a break from the interminable rewrite of a book that will never happen¹ and my stultifying backstreet milieu.
+In any case, I needed a break from the interminable rewrite of a book that will never happen¹ and from my stultifying backstreet milieu.
 I needed to get out in the sharp winter air, defragment overloaded brain-cells and take stock.
 I needed perspective, I needed the bigger picture, I needed to see Cardiff as a whole entity.
 In fact what I needed was altitude – wouldn’t you know it, the very thing the Met Office most stridently proscribed…

 To that end, I went on an icy adventure.
 I went to four high vantage points to get my four favourite overviews of the capital of Wales.